 The characteristic feature of a flexion-distraction injury is primarily tensile failure of the posterior ligamentous complex, facet capsules, and intervertebral disc or bone itself.
 Injuries rarely occur through bone alone and are most commonly the result of osseous and ligamentous failure.

-Chance fracture represents a pure bony injury extending from posterior to anterior through the spinous process, pedicles, and vertebral body, respectively and in its true original sense, it is quiet rare now.
+Chance fracture represents a pure bony injury extending from posterior to anterior through the spinous process, pedicles, and vertebral body, respectively and in its true original sense, it is quite rare now.

 The Chance fracture was first described by G.Q.
 Chance in 1948.